tuojaa/django-templatemailer/README.md

 This package provides a Django component that can be used to send HTML and plain text emails rendered with the Django template engine.
 The email templates are store in the database.

-The package supports sending emails via Celery or Zappa delay functionality.
+The package supports sending emails directle or via Celery tasks.

 ## Installation